 As mentioned above, the PS4 is super easy to extract from its box and set up, leaving minimal mess and very little environment-killing packaging.

 You are able to skip WiFi or ethernet altogether and just pop in a game.
 Unlike the Xbox One, you can get to the homescreen without initially connecting to the web and patching.

 Once you do connect to the internet, you'll need to let the PS4 update before you can make purchases from the store or play online.

 It may seem like something only the truly impatient would enjoy, but when you consider that many releases weigh in excess of 35GB, it's real luxury feature, and another impressive bit of engineering.

 Then there's the PlayStation app for iOS and Android.
 With just the stroke of a touchscreen, you can remotely purchase games and get the download going on your PS4 so it's ready and waiting when you get home (the console will turn on, download and switch off on its own).

-PS Vita Remote Play
+PS Vita and Xperia Remote Play

 We used the PS4 and Vita over our home WiFi and the connection to the PS4 was lag free so you can actually use it as an additional control pad, as well as a second screen.
 It's a great way to avoid using the on screen keyboard, if nothing else.